-Slack & Davis attorney Paula Knippa offers this commentary on Community Health Systems’ recent data breach, as featured in the November 25, 2014, issue of Information Week.
+Slack Davis Sanger attorney Paula Knippa offers this commentary on Community Health Systems’ recent data breach, as featured in the November 25, 2014, issue of Information Week.

 What Healthcare Can Learn From CHS Data Breach

 Security breach that exposed personal data on 4.5 million Tennessee healthcare system patients offers key lessons to prevent similar cyber attacks.

 Tennessee-based Community Health Systems (CHS) disclosed in its Form 8-K SEC filing in August that its computer network had been hacked at least twice in April and June of 2014 through criminal cyber attacks originating from China.
 All healthcare organizations can learn from one health system’s breach.

 CHS – which owns, operates, and leases 206 hospitals across 29 different states – confirmed that these hacking incidents resulted in the theft of non-medical, patient-identifying information of 4.5 million individuals who had, in the last five years, been referred to or received services from physicians affiliated with CHS.
 This information included patient names, addresses, birthdates, telephone numbers, and social security numbers.

 Although CHS portrays the attacks as incidents in which hackers used highly sophisticated malware and technology to attack its system – and were thereby able to bypass its security measures to access the personal data of millions of patients – sources closer to the investigation have described a different scenario.
 According to these sources, CHS’s system was hacked through a test server that was never intended to be connected to the Internet at all.
 Because Internet connectivity was not contemplated, the security features that would – and should – be deployed in a live production server were not installed on the test server.